zkaiser-ff/Industrial-IoT/docs/opc-publisher/commandline.md

                                messages are sent, if 1, every message will be a key frame.
                                Default: `0`.
+      --ka, --sendkeepalives, --EnableDataSetKeepAlives[=VALUE]
+                             Enables sending keep alive messages triggered by writer subscription's keep alive notifications.
+                               This setting can be used to enable the messaging profile's support for keep alive messages.
+                               If the chosen messaging profile does not support keep alive messages this setting is ignored.
+                               Default: `False` (to save bandwidth).
       --msi, --metadatasendinterval, --DefaultMetaDataUpdateTime=VALUE
                              Default value in milliseconds for the metadata send interval which determines in which interval